ministryofjustice/hmpps-person-record/README.md

 ## About

 HMPPS Person Record is a service for managing identity data about the people we look after in HMPPS.
-Dealing with record updates and creation, as well detecting / preventing any duplicate person records they may have been created.
+Dealing with record updates and creation, as well detecting / preventing any duplicate person records that have been created.

 ## Service

-For any service enquires / troubleshooting see the [runbook](./runbooks/000-Person-Record.md).
+For any service enquiries / troubleshooting see the [runbook](./runbooks/000-Person-Record.md).

 ## Development